-The City's investments are carried at fair value.
+The City's investments are carried at fair value and amortized cost.
 The City also invests in the Massachusetts Municipal Depository Trust (MMDT), which is an external investment pool and is not SEC registered.
 This fund is state regulated and is valued at current share price.
-See note 5 for discussion of the System's investments.
+See Note 5 for discussion of the System's investments.

-(e) Allowance for Uncollectible Accounts
+Allowance for Uncollectible Accounts